schongallam/makenetspace/CONTRIBUTING.md

 Please email me if you have any suggestions, fixes, or interest in contributing or collaborating on expanding this script.

-All potential collaborators, please understand that the principles of https://www.contributor-covenant.org/version/2/1/code_of_conduct/ will generally apply.
+All constructive feedback is eagerly appreciated!

-That is all.
-Thank you.
+All potential collaborators are asked to abide by the principles of https://www.contributor-covenant.org/version/2/1/code_of_conduct/